nicolgit/whoiswho/README.md

  1. **WhoIsWho Deployment Identity**, used by the GitHub action for the deployment:
  	1. Create a Resource Group on Azure
-   	2. Create an Azure AD App Registration/Service Principal with the followind "az cli" command:
+   	2. Create an Azure AD App Registration/Service Principal with the following "az cli" command:
 		``` bash
 		az ad sp create-for-rbac --name "WhoIsWhoDeploymentIdentity" --role contributor --scopes /subscriptions/{subscriptionID}/resourceGroups/{resourceGroupName} --sdk-auth
 		```